 Adam Miller is a senior health writer with CBC News.
-He's covered health, politics and breaking news extensively in Canada, in addition to several years reporting on news and current affairs throughout Asia.
+He's covered health, politics and breaking news extensively in Canada for over a decade, in addition to several years reporting on news and current affairs throughout Asia.

 Latest from Adam Miller

 Why the timing of your next COVID shot is so important